 Producer: Two Rams

 For Tumult, Lia Chavez crafts a vertiginous environment which the BBC describes as "wraithlike, primal, violent, frightening, and utterly, utterly hypnotic."

-For Tumult, a 4-hour meditation performance, Lia Chavez crafts a vertiginous environment which the BBC describes as "wraithlike, primal, violent, frightening...(and) utterly, utterly hypnotic."
-Transporting the viewer to a sinister storm of consciousness, Tumult reveals the chasm between being and outward appearance by using light to convey the flickering visibility of one's interior sense of self.
-Harnessing retinal afterimage, Chavez crafts an immersive visual experience of human consciousness that is reminiscent of Eadweard MuyBridge's studies of locomotion.
+Transporting the viewer to a sinister storm of consciousness, Tumult is an immersive experience featuring a live performance by Chavez which reveals the chasm between being and outward appearance by using light to convey the flickering visibility of one's interior sense of the Self.

-Art and science are synthesized in Tumult, which features the premiere of a new technological system that Chavez invented in collaboration with the creative technology company, rehabstudio.
-Hailed by Fast Company as “finally giving artists the ‘palette’ to externalize the inner workings of the mind,” this new technology translates Chavez's brain oscillations into stroboscopic pulsations. rehabstudio developed custom code that reads her brainwaves and, via bluetooth, transmits its signal to a strobe light.
-The technology controls the signal’s frequency and strength, so that when she is in a deep state of meditation, the strobe flashes brightly and intensively, and less so when she is in intermediate states.
+The work features the premiere of an innovative stroboscopic biofeedback meditation technology that Chavez invented in collaboration with London-based creative technology studio, rehab.
+Hailed by Fast Company as “finally giving artists the ‘palette’ to externalize the inner workings of the mind,” this new technology translates brain oscillations into stroboscopic pulsations.
+Custom code reads the artist’s brainwaves and, via bluetooth, transmits its signal to a strobe light.
+The technology controls the signal’s frequency and strength, so that when Chavez is in a deep state of meditation, the strobe flashes brightly and intensively, and less so when she is in intermediate states.